seangbadamosi/Bootstrap-Learning/README.md

 * for text transform we have text-uppercase, text-lowercase, text-capitalize
 * for font size we have fs-1, fs-2, and fs-3 till fs-6 etc fs-1 being the biggest to fs-6 being the smallest
 * for text decoration we have text-decoration-underline,  text-decoration-line-through etc

+##### Width
+* in order to use the the width utilities you write class of w-25, w-50, w-75, w-100 which give them width set by the framework